smakeev/AsyncSwift/README.md

 If you use ```await``` to function wich does not provide future you don't have such oportunity but first way ```try-catch``` is awailable.

+## Streams and Async observable properties

+Take a look at `AsyncObservablesTests` and `StreamTests` for examples.